On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: SINR Analysis

 \section{SINR Analysis}

-In this section, the SINR of each user in all the REs where it transmits data is derived, accounting for pilot contamination and channel estimation errors.
-Let $\rho_{tm}^k $ denote the SINR of the $m$th user in the $t$th RE in the $k$th decoding iteration.
-Similar to \eqref{eqn_init_rx_data}, the received data signal in the $t$th RE and $k$th decoding iteration can be written as
+In this section, the SINR of each user in all the RBs where it transmits data is derived, accounting for pilot contamination and channel estimation errors.
+Let $\rho_{tm}^k $ denote the SINR of the $m$th user in the $t$th RB in the $k$th decoding iteration.
+Similar to \eqref{eqn_init_rx_data}, the received data signal in the $t$th RB and $k$th decoding iteration can be written as